 Rule set changes or additions will take about 30 seconds to update globally.

-What are the key benefits of CloudFlare's Web Application Firewall?
+What are the key benefits of the Cloudflare WAF?

-Easy set-up - The Cloudflare WAF is part of our overall service, which takes just a few minutes to set-up.
-Once you re-direct your DNS to us, you can switch on the WAF and set-up the rules you need.
+Easy set-up - The Cloudflare WAF is part of our overall service, which takes just a few minutes to set up.
+Once you re-direct your DNS to Cloudflare, you can configure the WAF and set up the rules you need.

-Detailed reporting - You’ll see much greater detail in the reporting, for example, threats blocked by rule/rule group.
+Detailed reporting - You can see a lot of detail in the reporting; for example, threats blocked by rule/rule group.
 Enterprise customers have additional firewall analytics reporting and filtering available in their Firewall app under the Overview tab.